EMDR Therapy Explained

 EMDR for Personality Disorders

-There is some really exciting research emerging in the field of trauma therapy and personality disorders.
-Personality disorders have traditionally been viewed as very difficult to treat, but recent research shows significant improvement in only fIve sessions of EMDR (yes, FIVE!!! — see the study here).
-This brings newfound hope, particularly to people who struggle with borderline personality disorder (BPD).
+There is genuinely exciting research emerging on EMDR and personality disorders.
+Personality disorders have traditionally been considered difficult to treat -- but recent research shows significant improvement in as few as five sessions of EMDR.
+This is particularly promising for people who struggle with borderline personality disorder.
+You can see the study here.

 How do I know if I have trauma?

-Great question — luckily I have a whole page on this topic.
+I have a whole page dedicated to this question.

 Read here: How do I know if I'm traumatised?